grellyd/grellyddotcom/content/blog/2018_10_11_strings_runes_and_bytes.md

 ## Conclusion

-Armed with our newfound knowledge, the Go blog ['Strings, bytes, runes and characters in Go'](https://blog.golang.org/strings) has a nice summary:
+Armed with our newfound knowledge, we can return to the original Go Blog post ['Strings, bytes, runes and characters in Go'](https://blog.golang.org/strings), which has a nice summary:

 <blockquote>
 Go source code is always UTF-8.